Week 11 — Networking and communications

 Networking & Communications

-I must design, build, and connect wired or wireless node(s) that each have a
+I had to connect wired or wireless nodes that each have a bus address and a local input or

-that the links work.
-I am not spinning a new PCB this week — I use the
+output, then show that the links work.
+I did not make a new PCB this week.
+I used the

-Week 6 rev. 2 planned the NanoStat UART pads) and two
+Week 6 rev. 2 (NanoStat UART pads were already

 My final project splits plant impedance, room environment, and human-facing UI across MCUs so analog experiments and SPI/TFT work do not fight for the same pins.
 Week 11’s job is to make that split communicate on the bench: